John Proctor Is the Villain: Broadway (2025)

-Planned London run (2026)
+London (2026)

-The play is scheduled to make its European premiere at the Royal Court Theatre from March 20, running for a limited engagement until April 26, 2026.
-The entire Broadway creative team are set to return, while a whole new cast will be formed for this production.
+The play made its European premiere at London's Royal Court Theatre from March 20, running for a limited engagement until April 25, 2026.
+The entire Broadway creative team reunited, while a whole new cast was formed for this production.
+It received critical acclaim and sold out its entire engagement.

+The cast included Holly Howden Gilchrist, Lauryn Ajufo, Dónal Finn and Sadie Soverall.

+A further run will take place in London, after Gilchrist takes part in a play in Glasgow.

+West End (2027)

+The play is set to transfer to the Wyndham’s Theatre in the West End for a limited 12-week engagement from February 2027.

+Vancouver (2027)

+The play is set to have its Vancouver premiere at the Arts Club Theatre Company at the Stanley BFL CANADA Stage for a limited engagement from March 11 to April 11, 2027.

 Reception

+Broadway

-Of the Broadway production, New York Times theatre critic Jesse Green wrote that Belflower "smartly keeps the play from becoming a polemic by moving on several tracks at once" by combining such elements as "pure high school comedy", pop music, and feminist interpretations of classic works.
+Jesse Green of the New York Times wrote that Belflower "smartly keeps the play from becoming a polemic by moving on several tracks at once" by combining such elements as "pure high school comedy", pop music, and feminist interpretations of classic works.
 Reviewers for AmNewYork and Vulture wrote that John Proctor Is the Villain was particularly relevant during the second presidency of Donald Trump, during which references to diversity, equity, and inclusion initiatives were being discouraged by the U.S. government.
 A reviewer for Variety wrote that John Proctor Is the Villain interpreted The Crucible through a feminist lens, "demonstrating the power of feminine solidarity and rage", a sentiment shared by an Entertainment Weekly critic.
 Another reviewer for The Hollywood Reporter called the storyline "a poignant story of girlhood and empowering friendships".
 Conversely, a writer for TheWrap described the short scenes as characteristic of novice playwrights, and a New York Daily News writer said: "I wish "John Proctor" made its very fair point about girls forging their own narratives with more ambivalence and less certitude."